-- 80 In your comments to the draft decision, you have recognised the deficiencies noted for your weight of evidence adaptation (Annex XI, Section 1.2.) and you have proposed to adapt these information requirements in accordance with a grouping of substances and read-across approach (Annex XI, Section 1.5.).
-This adaptation has been analysed in section 0.1. above. - 81 However, as the information is currently not available in the registration dossier, the deficiencies remain in the decision. - 82 The registrants may therefore consider submitting this information in an updated registration dossier by the deadline set out in the decision.
+- In your comments to the draft decision, you have recognised the deficiencies noted for your weight of evidence adaptation (Annex XI, Section 1.2.) and you have proposed to adapt these information requirements in accordance with a grouping of substances and readacross approach (Annex XI, Section 1.5.).
+This adaptation has been analysed in section 0.1. above. - 72 The registrants may therefore consider submitting this information in an updated registration dossier by the deadline set out in the decision. - However, for the information requirement Pre-natal developmental toxicity study (Annex X, Section 8.7.2.) the identified issues remain because you have not addressed this information requirement in your comments.